frank-ceballos/frank-blog/content/about/_index.md

 Most of my data science related publications can be found in my [Medium](https://medium.com/@frank.ceballos) homepage.

-Below you will find my education and more formal presentations and publications.
+Below you will find my formal education, presentations, and publications.
+You are welcome to contact me on [LinkedIn](https://www.linkedin.com/in/frank-ceballos/)

 ***